ioccc-src/winner/1984/README.md

-# First Obfuscated C Code Contest
+# In 1984 the first annual Obfuscated C Code Contest was held

 In [1984](/years.html#1984), the first contest was held.
-The name of the contest was simply "`Obfuscated C Code Contest`".
+The name of the contest was simply "`First annual Obfuscated C Code Contest`".

 Look at the `README.md`file for the given winning entry for information on how to compile it and how to run the winning program.
 Look at the winning